Samuel Bellamy: Reputation

 A flag used by Bellamy, described as “A black Ensign, with Death holding an Hour-Glass in one Hand and a [speaking] Trumpet in the other”.

 Captain Samuel Bellamy was well known to his contemporaries and chroniclers as a distinctive figure, a tall, strong, well-mannered and very tidy man.
-He liked expensive clothes, especially black coats.
-His favorite weapons were four duelling pistols that he always carried in his sash:
+He liked expensive clothes, especially black coats, and his favorite weapons were four duelling pistols that he always carried in his sash:

 He made a dashing figure in his long deep-cuffed velvet coat, knee breeches, silk stockings, and silver-buckled shoes; with a sword slung on his left hip and four pistols on his sash.
 Unlike some of his fellows, Bellamy never wore the fashionable powdered wig, but grew his dark hair long and tied it back with a black satin bow.

 As captain, he led in the democratic style typical of Golden Age pirates.
 His crew was very fond of him, sometimes even referring to him as "Robin Hood of the Sea" and themselves as "Robin Hood's Men".
 Captain Bellamy was also a good tactician.
 Usually, he had two ships under his control.
 His flagship was powerful with many cannons and the second one was light but fast, which made a good balance.
 With coordinated attacks, they managed to capture ships easily without harming them.